mjberg/reading-and-writing/_posts/2020-04-28-Book-Notes-The-Case-Against-Sugar.md

  -  In more than one in every ten individuals diagnosed with type 2 diabetes is neither obese nor overweight).

    * In 1978, Kelly West, the leading American authority on diabetes epidemiology—the study of how diseases move through populations—suggested that diabetes had already killed more people in the twentieth century than all wars combined.
 “Diabetes mellitus has become one of the most important of human problems,”

+   * The World Health Organization reports that obesity rates have doubled worldwide since 1980; in 2014, more than half a billion adults on the planet were obese, and more than forty million children under the age of five were overweight or obese.
+Without doubt we’ve been getting fatter, a trend that can be traced back in the United States to the nineteenth century, but the epidemic of diabetes is a more intriguing, more telling phenomenon.

+   * In fact, anywhere populations begin eating Western diets and living Western lifestyles—whenever and wherever they’re acculturated or urbanized, as West noted in 1978—diabetes epidemics follow.

 #### <a name="sugar"></a>Defining Sugar and It's Properties